RSP Systems A/S

-In order to conduct the clinical research trial in question, we may need to transfer your personal data to third-party suppliers not established within the EU/EEA.
-If, and to the extent we transfer your personal data to such entities outside of the EU/EEA, we are obligated to ensure that the entity in question is sufficiently certified, or enter into agreements based on the EU standard contractual clauses in order to ensure a lawful basis for the transfer of your personal data.
+To conduct the clinical research trial in question, we may need to transfer your personal data to third-party suppliers not established within the EU/EEA.
+If, and to the extent we transfer your personal data to such entities outside of the EU/EEA, we are obligated to ensure that the entity in question is sufficiently certified or enter into agreements based on the EU standard contractual clauses to ensure a lawful basis for the transfer of your personal data.

 6. How do we protect your personal data?

-We are obligated to ensure that any personal data pertaining to you and processed by us is kept secure and confidential at all times.
-We have thus implemented appropriate safeguards and policies as well as technical and organizational measures in order to protect your personal data.
+We are obligated to ensure that any personal data pertaining to you and processed by us is always kept secure and confidential.
+We have thus implemented appropriate safeguards and policies as well as technical and organizational measures to protect your personal data.

 7. What are your rights?

 When we process personal data about you, you have certain rights you may exercise.